Explicit Wiretap Channel Codes via Source Coding, Universal Hashing, and Distribution Approximation, When the Channels' Statistics are Uncertain: Introduction

-The remainder of the paper is organized as follows.
-In Section \ref{sec:main}, we provide a unified model from which the six models (i)-(vi) described above can be recovered as special cases.
-In Section \ref{sec:mainB}, we review the best known single-letter achievable rates for the six models (i)-(vi).
-In Section \ref{sec:mainC}, we review known constructive coding schemes and explain at a high-level our approach in this paper.
-In Section \ref{sec:preshared}, we describe our proposed coding scheme.
-In Section \ref{sec:results}, we state of our main results.
+In Section \ref{sec:main}, we formally describe the model considered in this paper.
+In Section \ref{sec:results}, we state our main results.
+In Section~\ref{sec:preshared}, we describe our proposed coding scheme.
 The analysis of our coding scheme is presented in Sections \ref{sec:proof1a}, \ref{sec:initphase}, \ref{sec:proof2}.
+In Section \ref{secext}, we present an extension of our results to the case where uncertainty holds on the legitimate user channel under a compound model \cite{liang2009information,bjelakovic2013secrecy}.
 Finally, in Section \ref{sec:concl}, we provide concluding remarks.